eegbunam/google_calendar_test/README.md

 # How To use this project

-## Files to be aware of
+## Important Files
 - test.py
     - This is where all the code that connects to google calendar is located at
+        - the /test route is acting is a main() function
 - credential.json
-    - This is my credentials for my google app I had to create(using the google console) to interact with their api's
+    - This is my credentials for my google app I had to create(using the google console)to interact with their api's

 ## Steps
 - Start up the env (source env/bin/activate)
 - Run your server on port 8080